junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Oh come on, you have eyes on your back or something?"
 Dean stops too, turning around when he finds Cas didn't keep up.

-"I have eyes in all directions, but not on this vessel's back."
-Cas answers seriously, his frown deepens.
+"I have eyes in all directions, but not on this vessel's back," Cas answers seriously, his frown deepens.
 "Dean, look."

 That's Cas's "there is something seriously wrong here" voice.